9 Things to Do When You Have High Energy Bills

 Just setting your thermostat 7 to 10 degrees in either direction during the summer or winter can save you as much as 10 percent on heating and cooling costs, according to the U.S. Department of Energy.

 During the winter months, the DOE recommends setting your thermostat to 68 degrees when you’re home and awake.
 When you’re asleep or gone, it is recommended to lower it even further.
-In the summer, setting your thermostat at 78 degrees when you’re home and raising the temperature when you’re gone is suggested.
+In the summer, it's recommended to set your thermostat to 78 degrees when you’re home and raise it when you’re gone.

-A programmable thermostat can make this easier to schedule and set your temperature without the inconvenience of trying to remember to do it before you leave.
+A programmable thermostat can make it easier to schedule and set your temperature without the inconvenience of having to remember to do so before you leave.

 Lower the Temperature on Your Water Heater